WebAssembly/component-model/design/mvp/Explainer.md

 type-checking rules for aliases of type exports mirror the *elimination* rule of [existential types]  (∃T).

-Next, we consider resource type definitions, which are half-like abstract types in that they also produce a *fresh* type that is unequal to every preceding type.
-However, a resource type definition is **not** abstract; it has a concrete representation that is known to the containing component (and *only* the containing component).
-Thus, local resource type definitions are neither structural nor abstract: they are "[generative]".
+Next, we consider resource type *definitions* which are a *third* source of abstract types.
+Unlike the abstract types introduced by type imports and exports, resource type definitions provide operations for setting and getting a resource's private representation value: `resource.new` and `resource.rep` (introduced [below](#canonical-built-ins)).
+However, these accessor operations are necessarily scoped to the component instance that generated the resource type, thereby hiding access to a resource type's representation from the outside world.
+Because each component instantiation generates fresh resource types distinct from all preceding instances of the same component, resource types are ["generative"].

 For example, in the following example component:
 ```wasm
 (component
   (type $R1 (resource (rep i32)))